-If I could take back one thing I said this week it would be "Your sad devotion to that ancient religion has not helped conjure up the stolen data tapes or given you clairvoyance to find the rebel's hidden fortr...."
+If I could take back one thing I said this week it would be "When genocide and land-theft, ethnic subjugation and racial entitlement, are at the foundation of one's morality, every atrocity will be justified."

 Something I said I'd never do but did anyway was have sex before marriage.
 Of course, I was young and religious then and even afterwards I remained celibate.
 After becoming an author and an entrepreneur, something I said I'd never do but did anyway was return to manual labor.

 My picture(s) reveal that I am an Egyptian god seldom photographed.
 One photograph you see me in is back from 2003 at my great-uncle's centennial birthday party.
 Other pictures are much, much, older and reveal that I'm a writer older than the ages yet younger than the dawn.

 My idea of a great date is waking up with you in my arms.
 This doesn't necessarily mean that we had sex.
 It just means that at some point you were comfortable enough to fall asleep in my arms and I was comfortable enough to fall asleep with you.